 Intel and Motorola have been the innovators in microprocessor design, striving for faster and more efficient processors.
 Such innovations allow computer manufacturers to make smaller, lighter, and quicker computers, laptops, and handheld models.
 As processors get faster and memory increases, computers can process more sophisticated and complicated software programming.

 Two fast-growing trends are cloud computing and mobile computing.
-Cloud computing allows computer users to store applications and data in the "cloud," or cyberspace, on the Internet, accessing them only as needed from a compatible tablet, handheld, or notebook computer.
+Cloud computing allows computer users to store applications and data in the “cloud,” or cyberspace, on the Internet, accessing them only as needed from a compatible tablet, handheld, or notebook computer.
+The International Data Corporation, a market research, analysis, and advisory firm, reports that the worldwide public cloud services market reached $45.7 billion in 2013, and the market is projected to grow at a compound annual growth rate of 23 percent through 2018.
 Mobile computing has led to a boom in smartphones or handheld computers supported by Wi-Fi technology that allows users to access the Internet and cloud content and programs from anywhere they receive a Wi-Fi signal.
-These trends are key factors driving the evolution of computing devices and programming today.
+In 2013, 57.9 percent of the online population in North America accessed the Internet from their mobile phones, according to Statista, an Internet statistics firm.
+This percentage is expected to grow to 79.2 percent in 2017.
+These trends are key factors driving the evolution of computing devices and the Internet today.

 Complete your Vault Profile and get seen by top employers